 If you’re struggling to remember more than one password, a password manager could be the best option for you.

-It’s a piece of software on your computer than keeps all your passwords safely encrypted and supplies them automatically to your web browser on demand.
+It’s a piece of software on your computer or smartphone app than keeps all your passwords safely encrypted and supplies them automatically to your web browser on demand.

 You’ll still need to remember one password though – the password used to access the password manager.

-BT Broadband customers can use True Key, which is included in your broadband.
-Find out more.
+BT Broadband customers can use True Key for free, which is one of your broadband extras.

 2-factor authentication is a good option for some websites that provide it.
 Essentially, it’s a second password that is text to your phone that you have to enter each time you login.